 The Centers for Medicare and Medicaid Services (CMS) announced the official discontinuation of FLR in the 2019 final rule, citing undue administrative burden and negligible effect to quality of care as reasons for the cut.
-CMS will retain FLR’s 42 non-payable HCPCS G-codes until at least 2020, and allow providers one year to phase out all FLR billing procedures and policies.
-So while rehab therapists may report functional limitations to Medicare during 2019, they are absolutely not required to do so.
+CMS allowed providers one year to phase out all FLR billing procedures and policies.
+So while rehab therapists could report functional limitations to Medicare during 2019, they were absolutely not required to do so.

 What was FLR?